 Meanwhile rents are expected to rise even faster, jumping 11.5% over the next 12 months and increasing 5.2% on average each year for the next five.
 With rents rising faster than home prices, renters may get squeezed further.

 Below is another median rent price chart by ApartmentList, which shows the median rent price in June 2021 was up about 9% from a year earlier.
 Therefore, perhaps rents are accelerating since the economy in August 2020 was better than the economy in June 2020.

 Here’s another chart from CoreLogic.
 It shows a national single-family rent index for various price points is also up dramatically year over year in 2021 as well.
 It shows the High Tier segment (black line) increase the most.

-In other words, no matter how much you don’t want to believe rents are up in 2021, they are up big time.
+In other words, no matter how much you don’t want to believe rents went up in 2021, they went up big time.
 It would be one thing if median rent prices went negative in 2020.
 If so, it would make today’s rent surge more digestible.
 But median rent prices never went negative in 2020.
 They just stopped increasing as much.

 It is my belief that the intrinsic value of a home has permanently increased.
 We are all spending more time at home, and therefore, we all appreciate our homes more.

 There is no going back to the way things were.
 The most likely scenario is a hybrid model where workers work from home part-time and work in the office part-time.